glpi-project/docdev/source/devapi/querydb.rst

 .. warning::

-   Whether this is possible to use full SQL t query database using this method, it should be avoid when possible, and you'd better use :doc:`DBIterator <dbiterator>` instead.
+   Whether this is possible to use full SQL to query database using this method, it should be avoid when possible, and you'd better use :doc:`DBIterator <dbiterator>` instead.

 To make a database query that could not be done using DBIterator (calling SQL functions such as ``NOW()``, ``ADD_DATE()``, ... for example), you can do: